kevalmorabia97/pyTweetCleaner/README.md

 **Data Removed and Kept:**
 ```
-REMOVE      TWEETS THAT HAVE in_reply_to_status_id !=null i.e. COMMENTS ON SOMEONE ELSE'S TWEETS
+REMOVE:        TWEETS THAT HAVE in_reply_to_status_id !=null i.e. COMMENTS ON SOMEONE ELSE'S TWEETS
                TWEETS THAT HAVE lang != en i.e. NOT IN ENGLISH LANGUAGE
                DATA ABOUT DELETED TWEETS
                NON-ASCII CHARACTERS FROM text
-            links FROM text
+               HYPERLINKS FROM text
-            HASH(#) SYMBOLS BUT KEEP HASHTAG AS NORMAL TWEET TEXT BUT SPLIT HASHTAG AT UPPERCASE LETTERS
-            @ SYMBOL IN @name MENTIONS IN TEXT AND SPLITTING NAME AT UPPERCASE.
-EX: '@ABCXyz' --> 'abc xyz'

-KEEP        created_at
+KEEP:          created_at
                id
-            text IN LOWERCASE AFTER SPLITTING COMPOUND WORDS, REMOVING STOPWORDS AND WORDS OF LENGTH 1
+               text
                user_id
                user_name
                user_screen_name
+               user_followers_count
                geo
                coordinates
                place
                retweet_count
                entities
 ```

 **Note:** If you want only some of these data fields then comment others in _pyTweetCleaner.py_ file.